-- Initiating a β-blocker first may be of benefit for patients with evidence of excessive SNS activity (tachycardia), and for patients whose renal □ function or potassium concentrations preclude starting an ACE inhibitor (or ARB) at that time. - However, the risk for decompensation during βblocker initiation may be greater in the absence of preexisting ACE inhibitor therapy, and careful monitoring is essential.
+- Initiating a β-blocker first may be of benefit for patients with evidence of excessive SNS activity (tachycardia), and for patients whose renal function or potassium concentrations preclude starting an ACE inhibitor (or ARB) at that time. - However, the risk for decompensation during βblocker initiation may be greater in the absence of preexisting ACE inhibitor therapy, and careful monitoring is essential.

-- β-Blockers favorable effects include: antiarrhythmic effects, attenuating or reversing ventricular remodeling, decreasing myocyte death from catecholamine-induced necrosis or apoptosis, preventing fetal gene expression, improving left ventricular systolic function, decreasing HR and ventricular wall stress thereby reducing myocardial oxygen demand, and inhibiting plasma renin release. - β-blockers should NOT be started in patients on IV inotropic support. sympathomemetics like dopamine and epinephrine
+- β-Blockers favorable effects include: antiarrhythmic effects, attenuating or reversing ventricular remodeling, decreasing myocyte death from catecholamine-induced necrosis or apoptosis, preventing fetal gene expression, improving left ventricular systolic function, decreasing HR and ventricular wall stress thereby reducing myocardial oxygen demand, and inhibiting plasma renin release. - β-blockers should NOT be started in patients on IV inotropic support.

-- They should be started in very low doses with slow upward dose titration (not < 2 weeks), and close monitoring to minimize acute decompensation. - Dose up-titration is a long and gradual process. - Response to therapy may be delayed and HF symptoms may actually worsen during the initiation period. - β-blockers are recommended as standard therapy for all patients with HFrEF, regardless of the severity of their symptoms. be careful, close monitoring is rquired
+- They should be started in very low doses with slow upward dose titration (not < 2 weeks), and close monitoring to minimize acute decompensation. - Dose up-titration is a long and gradual process. - Response to therapy may be delayed and HF symptoms may actually worsen during the initiation period. - β-blockers are recommended as standard therapy for all patients with HFrEF, regardless of the severity of their symptoms.